What is tinea infection?

 Nail infection (tinea unguium or onychomycosis).
 This is an infection of the toenails, and sometimes fingernails.
 It causes thickened,

 deformed, and discolored nails instead of a rash.

 Body ringworm (tinea corporis).
-This occurs anywhere on the body or the face.
-But it is more common in skin folds.
+This occurs anywhere on the body.
+But it's more common in skin folds.
+It is also

 What causes tinea infection?

 The fungus that causes tinea is very common all over the world, including the U.S.

 It’s very contagious.
 The fungus is spread through direct contact with: